-Efficiency is an important competitive advantage for your supply chain.
-One way to improve processes is through operations analytics, which is why supply chain giants such as DHL and Kuehne + Nagel invest heavily in those tools.
-Operations analytics give these logistics giants an advantage when it comes to efficiency, but how are they leveraging this data to improve their processes?
+Efficiency is an important competitive advantage for any business.
+One way to improve processes is through analytics, which is why business giants invest heavily in analytics.
+Analytics give business giants an advantage when it comes to efficiency, but how are they leveraging analytics to improve their processes?

 1. Identifying and reducing hidden idle time